cbeust/inliner/README.md

 file.
 This declaration can then be pasted into your Rust code.

 ```
-Convert a binary file into a Rust array.
+Convert a file into a `const` Rust array for easier inclusion into source files.

 Usage: inliner.exe [OPTIONS] <FILE_NAME>